Chosen, Florida

 Chosen is a ghost town in Palm Beach County, Florida near Belle Glade, Florida and Lake Okeechobee.
 The deadly 1928 Okeechobee hurricane devastated the area.

 History

 The Mayaimi established mounds in the area.
+Chosen was established in 1921 as a religious haven for members of the Church of the Brethren.
 A town was established by J. R. (John Robert) Leatherman, a Christian pietist Dunkard from Virginia.
 A school was established in 1921.

 Alan Lomax and Zora Neale Hurston planned to visit the area during a recording expedition.

 Isaac W. West was nominated to be postmaster.

 Legacy

 A historical marker commemorates the community.